Pinus rigida: Gallery

 View north from a fire tower on Apple Pie Hill in the New Jersey Pine Barrens.
 The vast pine forest is almost entirely made up of Pinus rigida.

-A pitch pine cone experimentally exposed to fire by Saint Michael's College scientists (Vermont; USA).
+A pitch pine cone experimentally exposed to fire by Saint Michael's College scientists (Vermont, United States).
 The middle photograph shows the cone right after exposure to a bunsen burner flame.
 The right hand photograph was taken 24 hours later.